mockoon/mockoon.com/content/docs/latest/mockoon-data-files/import-export-mockoon-format.md

 ---
-title: Import/export data
+title: Import/export in Mockoon's format
 meta:
-  title: Import and export mock API and routes
+  title: Import/export in Mockoon's format
-  description: Learn how to easily import and export or share with your team your mock API servers and routes in OpenAPI or Mockoon's own format
+  description: Learn how to easily import and export or share with your team your mock API servers and routes using Mockoon own file format
-order: 70
+order: 803
 ---

-# Import/export data
+# Import/export in Mockoon's format [deprecated]

 ---

-Mockoon supports import/export in two formats: Mockoon own format (JSON) and Swagger (v2) or OpenAPI (v3) format.
+> Before [v1.16.0](https://github.com/mockoon/mockoon/releases/tag/v1.16.0), exporting data in Mockoon's format was necessary to share your mocks with other users and to run them with the [CLI](/cli/).
+Since this update, both the desktop application and the CLI can load Mockoon's environments files directly without exporting them.
+[Learn more](docs:mockoon-data-files/sharing-mock-api-files)

-## 1. Mockoon's format
+> **Import/export in Mockoon's format may be removed in the future**

 ### Export all environments to a JSON file